jd1378/GuaranteedTaskRunner/README.md

 `* you can make a task fail by throwing an Error inside start() function of your task, it will be cought in TaskRunner to determine failure`

-I've tried to handle shutdowns gracefully with stopping the runner and closing the db (using `node-cleanup`). still, there may be problems.
+I've tried to handle shutdowns gracefully with stopping the runner and closing the db (using `node-cleanup`). still, there may be problems (specially on windows).

 ## Current limitations

-* The database that `TaskRunner` uses is created in current working directory of the process, inside `data` folder. ~~The file name is based on the name of your Task class. so you should never run the same program twice (you can't cluster).
-The reason is you should never instantiate the `TaskRunner` with same Task class more than once because the database it uses will have the same name and can cause conflict.~~ As of v2.0.0 it creates a single database with default name of 'TaskRunner.sqlite3'.
-You can change this per Runner.
+* The database that `TaskRunner` uses is created in current working directory of the process, inside `data` folder.
+TaskRunner creates a single database with default name of 'TaskRunner.sqlite3'.
+You can change this per Runner using `options.dbOptions.name` when instantiating `TaskRunner`.
 All of the tasks are saved inside one table inside the database for chaining.
-* Make sure the args is simple and possible to stringify with `JSON.stringify()`
+* It is your responsibility to make sure the args is simple and possible to stringify with `JSON.stringify()`, otherwise you will run into unknown errors.
-* Due to buggy behaviour of javascript's timeout function, do not use delays above ~ 800-900 seconds (Do if you are sure what you are doing).

 ## usage